MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-signup.md

     :::image type="content" source="media/trial/try-it-free.png" alt-text="The home page for Microsoft Power Pages with the Try it for free button emphasized.":::

 1. Follow the onscreen guidance to enter the work or school email address, backed by Azure Active Directory.
 And then, enter your country/region and phone number.
 A new [Microsoft Power Platform trial environment](/en-us/power-platform/admin/environments-overview) will be created for you.

-    > [!NOTE]
-    > If you cancel before moving with the next steps to create your first site in this new trial environment, go to [Create a site with Power Pages](create-manage.md) to create your first site later.

 1. (Optional) Choose an option that best matches your experience creating websites for a personalized learning experience.